michaelgeers6/personal-website/content/authors/admin/_index.md

 ---

-#I identify as a computational social scientist, aiming to bridge the fields of cognitive psychology and data science.
+%I identify as a computational social scientist, aiming to bridge the fields of cognitive psychology and data science.

 I am a doctoral student in Psychology at the [Center for Adaptive Rationality (ARC)](https://www.mpib-berlin.mpg.de/research/research-centers/adaptive-rationality), [Max Planck Institute for Human Development (MPIB)](https://www.mpib-berlin.mpg.de/en) in Berlin, and a fellow of the [International Max Planck Research School on the Life Course (LIFE)](https://www.imprs-life.mpg.de).